 Bear in mind that not everyone agrees on the line between actual abuse and merely heavy-handed parenting (or even normal parenting).
-Is Moving the Goalposts merely inspiring the child to achieve more, or the most insidious form of abuse to instill mistrust and paranoia to the children?
+Is Moving the Goalposts merely inspiring the child to achieve more, or the most insidious form of abuse to instill mistrust and paranoia in the children?
 Some include spanking as abuse; others think it's appropriate given certain guidelines.
 Some believe it's okay to make a kid go without a meal (they won't starve that easily); others disagree.
 Making a kid miss a friend's birthday sleepover — is that emotional abuse?
 Raising a kid without exposure to TV?
 Telling your daughter she's getting fat?
-A little friendly name-calling?
-There's a line here somewhere, but not everyone agrees on where it is.
+A little name-calling?
+There's a line here somewhere, but not everyone agrees on where it is.note

-NOTE: Please do not use this trope for complaining about parents you don't like.
+Note: Please do not use this trope for complaining about parents you don't like.

 - Anime & Manga